Home » San Diego » San Diego Zoo tickets

 Back to Top

-San Diego Zoo directions
+How to reach San Diego Zoo

-You can board either Route 7 or Route 215 bus from just outside the Santa Fe Depot along eastbound Broadway in Downtown San Diego.
+You can board either the Route 7 or Route 215 bus from just outside the Santa Fe Depot along eastbound Broadway in Downtown San Diego.

 The buses take you to San Diego Zoo and Balboa Park.